-Introduction: Current State of Armenia-Turkey Relations
+Introduction.
+Current State of Armenia-Turkey Relations

 Located at the crossroads of Europe and Asia, Armenia and Turkey are two neighboring countries that share a 328km land border.
 The two countries have not had official diplomatic relations since 1993, when Turkey closed the border in reaction to the ongoing armed conflict between Armenia and Azerbaijan over the region of Nagorno-Karabakh.
-While there are numerous estimations as to the potential economic and social impacts of the Armenian-Turkish border1, opening the border is generally seen as vitally important, not only for the stability of Armenia and Turkey, but also for the region as a whole.
-The most recent attempt at addressing the border issues took place in 2009, when the Turkish and Armenian government, along with mediation from the international community, began their so-called "football diplomacy"2.
-Nevertheless, in 2010, negotiations were stalled and the rapprochement process was suspended 3.
+While there are numerous estimations as to the potential economic and social impacts of the Armenian-Turkish border, opening the border is generally seen as vitally important, not only for the

+According to Evgeny Polyakov, World Bank expert, opening the Armenia-Turkey and Armenia-Azerbaijan borders would increase Armenian exports by 200% and GDP by 30% (see Polyakov, E. (2000).
+"Changing Trade Patterns after Conflict Resolution in SouthCaucasus", World Bank paper).
+Another paper developed by AEPLAC experts suggests much less impact: 17.7% increase in exports and 2.7% - in GDP (see Jrbashyan, T. at al (2005).
+"Study of the Economic Impact on the Armenian Economy from Re-Opening of the Armenian-Turkish Borders.
+Implications for External Trade", Armenian-European Policy and Legal Advice Centre (AEPLAC), www.aeplac.eu).
+Beilocket al estimated that border opening will increase Armenian imports from Turkey by 50% and exports to Turkey by 38% (see Beilock, R., stability of Armenia and Turkey, but also for the region as a whole.
+The most recent attempt at addressing the border issues took place in 2009, when the Turkish and Armenian government, along with mediation from the international community, began their so-called "football diplomacy".
+Nevertheless, in 2010, negotiations were stalled and the rapprochement process was suspended.
 There have been several complex and volatile issues that has kept the negotiations from moving forward.
 The following are the three most important issues:

 - Genocide recognition: Arguably the most contentious and emotional issue holding up negotiations between Turkey and Armenia is the Armenian Genocide of the early 20th century.
 Armenia has made it clear that the recognition of the Genocide a key issue in its foreign policy.
-Turkey persistently refuses to recognize the Armenian Genocide, and calls for delegating the issue to historians4. - Territorial claims: Turkey has consistently expressed concern over the possibility of Armenia making territorial claims, asserting that Armenia has yet to formally recognize the treaties of Kars (1921) and Alexandrapol (1920), which established the two states' current borders. - Nagorno-Karabakh: The conflict between Armenia and Azerbaijan, which has resulted in a state of "no war-no peace" since the mid-1990's, has had a strong influence on Armenian-Turkish relations.
+Turkey persistently refuses to recognize the Armenian Genocide, and calls for delegating the issue to historians. - Territorial claims: Turkey has consistently expressed concern over the possibility of Armenia making territorial claims, asserting that Armenia has yet to formally recognize the treaties of Kars (1921) and Alexandrapol (1920), which established the two states' current borders. - Nagorno-Karabakh: The conflict between Armenia and Azerbaijan, which has resulted in a state of "no war-no peace" since the mid-1990's, has had a strong influence on Armenian-Turkish relations.
 Beginning in the late 1980's, Armenians in the Nagorno-Karabakh Autonomous Oblast of Azerbaijan voiced their right to self-determination and (re)unification with Armenia.
 Following the fall of the Soviet Union, the issues between Armenia and Azerbaijan continued to escalate, resulting in war between the two nations.
-While a ceasefire has been in place since 1994, an analyst from Turkey states that, "Armenia continues to control close to 20% of Azeri territory, in contradiction of international law and the United Nations General Assembly".5 In response, Azerbaijan has pressured Turkey, its closest ally, to keep their border with Armenia closed in the hope that it would force Armenia to withdraw its troops from Western Azerbaijan.6 Armenia, on the other hand, has declared that its relations with http://www.tesev.org.tr/assets/publications/file/Assessing%20the%20Raprochment%20Process_05.2010.pdf
+While a ceasefire has been in place since 1994, an analyst from Turkey states that, "Armenia continues to control close to 20% of Azeri territory, in contradiction of international law and the United Nations General Assembly".
+5 In response, Azerbaijan has pressured Turkey, its closest ally, to keep their border with Armenia closed in the hope that it would force Armenia to withdraw its troops from Western Azerbaijan.
+Armenia, on the other hand, has declared that its relations with Azerbaijan and the Nagorno-Karabakh issue should in no way influence negotiations with Turkey, as they are unrelated.